Systemic Candidiasis is an Invasive Candida Yeast Infection

 Itraconazole (Sporanox) appears to be at least as potent as ketoconazole and may be as good as fluconazole.
 It needs stomach acid to be absorbed, so it should be taken with food.
 The dose is 200 mg per day.
 If not enough drug is being absorbed, blood levels may need to be checked so the dose can be increased.

-Itraconazole oral solution is more effective and puts higher levels of the drug in the blood than the capsule.
+Itraconazole oral option is more advantageous and places greater levels of the drug within the blood compared to the tablet.
 There is a great potential for interactions between itraconazole and many anti-HIV drugs.

 Fungizone (amphotericin B) is given directly into a vein.
 It’s used to treat disseminated candidiasis when other systemic therapies fail or the infection is very aggressive.
 It is sometimes used with another drug, flucytosine, to treat specific fungal infections like cryptococcal infections.
 This drug can have a devastating effect on a person’s digestive system, and it generally takes a few months to recover.
 But this can be a small price to pay after successful treatment of a condition that can potentially kill.

 This used to be the standard treatment for systemic or serious fungal infections.
-It lasted 8-12 weeks and often gave severe side effects, like kidney damage and anaemia.
+It lasted 8-12 weeks and frequently gave significant unwanted side effects, such as kidney damage and anaemia.
 People are now usually given amphotericin B until they start to improve (usually two weeks).
 They are then switched to fluconazole at 200-400 mg per day.

 There a few other drugs used for severe systemic candida cases, but all of them can be quite toxic.
 I have written an extensive post on four most popular anti-fungals your doctor might recommend you to treat your candida and you can read about it on this page.